SwathiPriya37/Password_generator/README.md

 1. Clone or download the project files.
 2. Make sure you have the following structure:
 3. Open the `index.html` file in your browser.
+4. Or open the vs code(open live server mode).

 ---